Turbo Takeaways

 A 401(k) is a retirement savings plan where you can have your contribution automatically taken out of your paycheck.
 Your employer may match a part of your contributions, and the money is invested in exchange-traded funds or mutual funds of your choosing.

-The investment options available can vary significantly, but your investments will enjoy growth while shielding you from capital gains taxes and income taxes until you retire.
+The investment options available can vary significantly, but your investments will enjoy growth while shielding you from capital gains taxes and income taxes until you withdraw funds in retirement.
 You can choose from two types of retirement plans: traditional 401(k) and Roth 401(k).

 How Do 401(k)s Work

 One of the key advantages of a 401(k) plan is that it offers a simple and automated way to save for retirement.
-Each month, the contribution will be automatically taken out of your pay and invested along with your employer’s contribution.
+Each pay period, your contribution will be automatically taken out of your paycheck and invested along with your employer’s contribution.

 Traditional 401(k)